tryka-1213/gtao-server-levels/README.md

 ### XP Needed Per Level
 At every new level, the XP needed to reach the next level is increased
-by 240, and then multiplied by 120.
+by 240, and then multiplied by your current level, and then by 120.

 Equation
 ```